MicrosoftDocs/MigrationPlaybookContent/en-US/steps/mongo-to-cosmos/pre-migration.md

 * Open your Windows firewall to allow Azure DMS to access the source MongoDB server.

 **Important**: For detail on the specific prerequisites associated with:
-* Online migrations, see the information in [Migrate MongoDB to Azure Cosmos DB's API for MongoDB online using DMS](https://docs.microsoft.com/en-us/azure/dms/tutorial-mongodb-cosmos-db-online#prerequisites).
+* Online migrations, see the information [here](https://docs.microsoft.com/en-us/azure/dms/tutorial-mongodb-cosmos-db-online#prerequisites).
-* Offline migrations, see the information in [Migrate MongoDB to Azure Cosmos DB's API for MongoDB offline using DMS](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db#prerequisites).
+* Offline migrations, see the information [here](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db#prerequisites).